UBIEEE/Project-EverGreen/README.md

 New package dependencies for the project can be added using the `poetry add <package-name-from-pip>` command.

+### Nginx for Localhost
+To set up nginx configuration, a self signed certificate is needed.
+To set this up, in the terminal run:
+`openssl req -x509 -newkey rsa:4096 -keyout private.key -out cert.pem -days 365 -sha256 -nodes`

+Only the "Country Name" field is necessary, in which you should should type "us" then press enter.
+All other fields may be ignored by entering "."

+Make sure the files are placed in the nginx file directory.

 ## Setting up the Docker Environment